 Police Report After An Auto Accident

 Authorities write collision reports for the nation (in which they operate) departments of transportation.
-The report is designed to collect information regarding roadway design, operator error, alcohol and /or drug use, etc..
+The story is designed to collect information regarding roadway design, operator error, alcohol and drug use, etc..
 One of the concerns that are final is for the report to record for the parties, while significant.

 There are many reasons police have errors in their accounts, but by far, the main reason is lack of coaching.
 To be able to make a police officer, candidates attend an academy that averages some are more.
 Collision investigation for recruit training is less than a day’s worth of training.
 In this time the educator should cover everything from scene safety to general hazards to traffic patterns.